All About the US Presidents’ Dogs [Full List]

 Lyndon Johnson had 2 Beagles named Him and Her, both were from the same litter.
-Both of the Beagles were among the national celebrities at their time.
+Both of the Beagles were among the national celebrities of their time.
 Along with Beagles, they also had a Collie and a mutt.
-When this picture of the president lifting dog with the ears published, the people had shown their anger towards him but according to Lyndon Johnson, his dogs loved to be lifted with ears.
+When this picture of the president lifting the dog with the ears was published, the people had shown their anger towards him but according to Lyndon Johnson, his dogs loved to be lifted with ears.

 Richard Nixon – Poodle, Terrier, and Irish Setter